 This manual is a reference for graduate students in the Department of Agricultural Economics and their advisors.
 It provides information on degree requirements, regulations and departmental policies and practices applicable to graduate study in the Department of Agricultural Economics at Purdue University.
 The manual outlines the procedures necessary to meet degree objectives.
-Failure to comply with the procedures outlined in this manual is likely to delay or jeopardize a student's progress and cost the student and the university time and money.
+Failure to comply with the procedures outlined in this manual is likely to delay or jeopardize a student's progress and cost the student and the University time and money.

 A general set of requirements concerning admission, academic standards, residence requirements, language proficiency and other graduate school regulations apply to all graduate students at Purdue.
-These are listed in the Policies and Procedures Manual for Administering Graduate Student Programs, which is available for download at http://www.gradschool.purdue.edu/downloads/Graduate_School_Policies_and_Procedures_Manual.pdf.
-This departmental manual repeats some of the general graduate school regulations, but also adds policies and procedures that are specific to graduate programs administered through the Department of Agricultural Economics.
+These are listed in the Policies and Procedures Manual for Administering Graduate Student Programs, which is available at http://catalog.purdue.edu/content.php?catoid=8&navoid=8285.
+This departmental manual repeats some of the general Graduate School regulations, but also adds policies and procedures that are specific to graduate programs administered through the Department of Agricultural Economics.